smartshark/commonSHARK/README.md

 # commonSHARK
 A library of common functionalities for Java-based plugins.
+Includes configuration and database handling base classes that can be refined within the plugins.